Basic concepts: Programming language Chora

 ★Chora supports all typical language elements, such as arithmetic and logical expressions, if..else conditions, switch..case selections, for and while loops, local variables, properties, ...
 Thus the complete behavior of the GUI application can be formulated directly in Chora.

 ★Chora is very strict.
 The support of potentially ambiguous or even dangerous language elements is limited.
-Open arrays, pointer arithmetic and implicit data type conversion popular in e.g. C++ are completely absent in Chora.
+Open arrays and pointer arithmetic popular in e.g. C++ are completely absent in Chora.

 ★The memory management of Chora is based on a garbage collection.
 It detects unused memory and releases it automatically.
 The classic errors such as the access to already released memory or memory leaks are excluded.